williamouyang/okta.github.io/_source/docs/guides/social_authentication.md

 Advantages of using Okta Social Authentication include:

 - Easy configuration of providers in the Okta Admin UI.
-- Simplieified integration with Social Providers through Okta, no need to register your own application directly with the provider.
+- Simplified integration with Social Providers through Okta, no need to register your own application directly with the provider.
 - Consistent user management, users from social providers reside in same Okta Universal Directory as all of your other users.

 # Setting up a Social Authentication provider in Okta